jddunn/tenets/docs/CLI.md

 1. **Start with fast mode** for quick exploration, use thorough for complex tasks
 2. **Use sessions** for multi-step features to maintain context
 3. **ASCII visualizations** are great for README files and documentation
-4. **Combine commands** - analyze first, then make-context with insights
+4. **Combine commands** - examine first, then distill with insights
 5. **Git integration** works automatically - no setup needed
 6. **Include/exclude patterns** support standard glob syntax
 7. **Cost estimation** helps budget API usage before sending to LLMs